tjcsl/director4/docs/UMASK.md

 # Umask settings

+# WARNING WARNING WARNING: ALL OF THE INFORMATION ON THIS PAGE IS OUT OF DATE

+Director 4.0 now does something completely different for PHP sites.
+Changing the umask to something like `022`, `027`, or `077` would not be a big deal anymore.

+This page is nevertheless preserved for legacy reasons, in case you want to understand the reasoning behind Director 4.0's special handling of umasks.

+---

 **TL;DR**: Director sets umasks to `007` by default to fix weird permission issues.

 *First, if you are not familiar with umasks, read up on them (one source is [here](https://www.cyberciti.biz/tips/understanding-linux-unix-umask-value-usage.html)).
 Basically, it specifies permissions to remove when creating files/directories, so a umask of `022` results in files being created with mode `644` and directories with mode `755`.*